ZiggyCreatures/FusionCache/docs/DependencyInjection.md

 ### ⚙️ Components configuration

-Ok, these are various types of options: but what about sub-components like the memory cache, the distributed cache, the serializer, the backplane, etc?
+Ok, these are various types of options, but what about sub-components like the memory cache, the distributed cache, the serializer, the backplane, etc?

 FusionCache has a _unified_ approach, and everything is (hopefully) very uniform for each component.